About Simply Ragdolls

 Theo and his sad, droopy ear.
 We like to pretend he was doing his best Yoda impression.

-Our Ragdoll Breeding Program
+Ragdoll Breeding Program

 seal mink mitted Ragdoll kitten